libeks/go-scene-renderer/README.md

 * `DynamicBackground`, a entity that returns a `Background` for each timestamp in (0,1), not intended to contain any objects
 * `DynamicScene`, an entity that returns a Scene for each timestamp in (0,1)

+As with other places, `Dynamic` refers to being renderable on a range of frames, whereas `Static` describes a snapshot in a single frame.

 For help, here are other types of interfaces/objects which may come in handy:
 * `Texture` and `DynamicTexture`, each specifying the color at each pixel from (0,1) in two dimensions.
 The domain of a Texture (0,1) is different from Frame (-1,1), but a Texture can be used as a Frame using the TextureToFrame helper.